octavefabre/Contact-Card/README.md

 Contact CRM

 Contact CRM is a single-page web application built with Angular that allows users to create, manage, and organize contact profiles.

-Each contact can be assigned to a custom label, marked as favorite, and easily searched through a dynamic search bar with suggestions.
+Each contact can be assigned to a custom label, marked as favorite, and easily searched through a dynamic search bar with real-time suggestions.

-The application is fully developed in TypeScript, follows a clean component/service architecture, and uses localStorage for data persistence.
+The application is built with a clean component / service architecture and communicates with a Node.js REST API for persistent data storage.

-It is Dockerized and served in production using Nginx, making it easy to deploy and run anywhere.
+The project is Docker-ready and designed to be easily deployable in a production environment.

+⸻

 Features
 	•	Create, edit, delete contacts
 	•	Assign contacts to custom labels
 	•	Favorites management
-	•	Real-time search with suggestions
+	•	Real-time search (contacts & labels)
+	•	Filter contacts by label
 	•	Responsive UI
+	•	Persistent data storage (SQLite)
+	•	REST API backend
-	•	Docker-ready production build
+	•	Docker-ready setup

+⸻

 Tech Stack

+Frontend
 	•	Angular
 	•	TypeScript
+	•	Reactive Forms
+	•	RxJS

+Backend
+	•	Node.js
+	•	Express
+	•	SQLite (better-sqlite3)
+	•	REST API

+DevOps
+	•	Docker
-	•	Docker & Nginx
+	•	Docker Compose
-	•	LocalStorage
+	•	Nginx (production-ready frontend)

+start angular:
+ng serve

 Run with Docker